-- What form should interpolating function have? - How should interpolant behave between data points? - Should interpolant inherit properties of data, such as monotonicity, convexity, or periodicity? - Are parameters that define interpolating function meaningful?
-For example, function values, slopes, etc. ? - If function and data are plotted, should results be visually pleasing?
+- What form should interpolating function have? - How should interpolant behave between data points? - Should interpolant inherit properties of data, such as monotonicity, convexity, or periodicity? - Are parameters that define interpolating function meaningful? - If function and data are plotted, should results be visually pleasing?